Academic year 2026/2027

 Upon completion of the course, the participants are (individually and collectively) expected to be able to:

-- read musical notation in the context of the eight-tone system, practicing with other participants to improve accuracy;
+- read staff notation and Byzantine notation in the context of the octoekhos;

-The Deans Council revised the syllabus on February 26 and March 18 2025.
+The Deans Council revised the syllabus on 14 January, 2026.